thomashikaru/thomashikaru.github.io/README.md

 My other interests include urban design, maps, AI ethics, language learning, and philosophy.

 ## Education
+I am currently a PhD candidate at MIT in the department of Brain and Cognitive Sciences.
 I received my undergraduate degree in Computer Science from Princeton University, where I also earned certificates in Linguistics and Russian Language & Culture.
-I earned a M.Ed. from the University of Notre Dame as part of the ACE Teaching Fellows 25th Cohort.
-I completed an MPhil in Theoretical and Applied Linguistics from the University of Cambridge, where I was involved in the [Language Technology Lab](http://ltl.mml.cam.ac.uk/).
+After graduating from Princeton, I earned a M.Ed. from the University of Notre Dame as part of the ACE Teaching Fellows 25th Cohort.
+After finishing 2 years of teaching, I completed an MPhil in Theoretical and Applied Linguistics from the University of Cambridge, where I was involved in the [Language Technology Lab](http://ltl.mml.cam.ac.uk/).

 ## Experience
 Most recently, I worked as a Machine Learning Research Intern at Vimeo.
 Previously, I interned on the IBM Watson Speech to Text team, working on machine learning approaches for speech recognition and dataset verification.
 Previously, I have done iOS development for the Paideia Institute in Rome, Italy, and have done volunteer service projects in Russia and Japan.
+During the summer of 2021, I was an instructor for a summer startup camp at the Cambridge Center for International Research, teaching machine learning and data science principles to students from around the world.

 ## Check out my Podcast
 I host a podcast called Modus Mirandi, which is dedicated to meaningful conversations on random topics with people from different backgrounds and disciplines.
 You can check it out on [Spotify](https://open.spotify.com/show/1NeIw3Y3aG6HaZ1U0eB8zq) or other podcast platforms.